adafruit/Adafruit_Learning_System_Guides/MagTag_SpaceX/README.md

 Documentation for this API is at https://github.com/r-spacex/SpaceX-API.
 As this is a non-SpaceX data source, accuracy and availability could be limited.

+Note: The Lato-Bold-ltd-25.bdf font file only has the characters used in "Next SpaceX Launch" to save space on the MagTag flash drive.
+See the guide https://learn.adafruit.com/custom-fonts-for-pyportal-circuitpython-display/overview for building your own custom fonts for CircuitPython use on displays.